 Outsourcing areas of IT is becoming more widespread as enterprises recognize the cost savings and efficiency of Software as a Service (SaaS), Infrastructure as a Service (IaaS), and managed services in general.
-As organizations increasingly embrace these solutions, many are discovering the benefits of outsourced help desk solutions.
+As organizations increasingly embrace these solutions, many are discovering the benefits of managed help desk services.

 Outsourcing any kind of work can stir up fears of layoffs and concerns about whether the quality of service to the end user will suffer.
 With the right provider, you can set aside these worries.
-Investing in an outsourced help desk offers advantages that far outpace the reasons for an in-house approach.
-Take a look at eight benefits of outsourced help desk:
+Investing in an managed help desk offers advantages that far outpace the reasons for an in-house approach.
+Take a look at eight benefits of managed help desk:

 Reliable Support, 24 Hours a Day: With the increased use of remote and mobile teams, many enterprises are challenged to staff an in-house support desk to service a workday that is expanding beyond nine-to-five.
 Remote workers need support when they experience a problem with a device or application, not the next morning.

-An outsourced help desk is able to meet these expectations and requirements more easily, without the increased cost that would come with staffing an in-house help desk around the clock.
+An managed help desk is able to meet these expectations and requirements more easily, without the increased cost that would come with staffing an in-house help desk around the clock.

-Investing in an outsourced help desk is also an effective way to address geographical disparity in your employee population, because some employees may be impacted by different time zones.
+Investing in an managed help desk is also an effective way to address geographical disparity in your employee population, because some employees may be impacted by different time zones.